-In order to promote infiltration and an even distribution of stormwater flow, impervious surfaces should be minimized.
+In order to promote infiltration and an even distribution of storm water flow, impervious surfaces should be minimized.
 The A/E should evaluate the site for potential pervious pavement/infiltration opportunities early in the design process.
-Consult with the University Design Manager and the University Planner's Office to determine the appropriate paving materials for each project.
+Consult with the U-M Design Manager and Campus Planning to determine the appropriate paving materials for each project.